vegaprotocol/vega/core/integration/docs/markets.md

 * [Last market state](#Last-market-state) may sometimes be needed to check markets that have reached a final state.
 * [Mark price](#Mark-price)

+The market lifecycle is largely determined through oracles.
+How to use oracles in integration tests is [covered here](oracles.md).
+Markets can, however be updated or closed through governance.
+The integration test framework essentially takes the chain and the governance engine out of the equation, but to test market changes through governance, some steps have been provided.
+These steps are [covered here](governance.md).

 ### Risk models

 There are a number of pre-defined risk models, but if a custom risk model is required, there are steps provided to create one.